bkirunge7/throttle_server/README.md

 # Throttling Server
-  Its Based on Token Bucket Algorithm, should be run as a service (daemon) Uses quota.cnf file to initialize with max number of tokens allowed per second Every second User's Bucket are filled with allowed max tokens per second.
+  Its Based on Token Bucket Algorithm, should be run as a service (daemon.
+  Uses quota.cnf file to initialize with max number of tokens allowed per second Every second User's Bucket are filled with allowed max tokens per second.
   When a request recieved for GetToken from client, Bucket is checked if there are any available tokens, if no tokens then return "Deny" else decrement number of tokens by 1 and respond as "Allow".

     Runs on Port 8077
     Request Format:  "GetToken UserName"
     Respone Format:  "Allow"
                    "Deny"

 # Pre-requisites